Rotessa/api-docs-client-old/source/includes/_customers.md

 }
 ```

-This endpoint creates a new customer
+This endpoint updates a customer

 ### HTTP REQUEST